wastene/homebridge-led-strip/README.md

 With brightness you specify if you want to use the brightness function on your leds.
 When you set brightness to 1 or true, homebridge must run as root, if otherwise it must not run as root.

-If you use the brightness function you must follow the installation steps for "pigpio" https://www.npmjs.com/package/pigpio
+If you use the brightness function you must follow the installation steps for "pigpio":
+https://www.npmjs.com/package/pigpio
 https://github.com/fivdi/pigpio